Deriving the PEE proposal from the Locking bit thread configuration: More general PEE proposal

 Now, we have to confront a more subtle issue.
 In essence, to be more precise, we have just proved the existence of a set of thread fluxes $\left\{ {{F_{ci}}} \right\}$ that satisfies our constraint scheme.
 However, as shown in~\cite{Headrick:2020gyq}, according to the current understanding of bit threads, it seems that the bit threads cannot lock any required set of specified subregions.
 Because the locking thread configuration not only needs to satisfy the locking constraints of the fluxes, but also to satisfy the nontrivial basic properties of the bit threads per se.
 For the case of $n=4$, we notice that in~\cite{Headrick:2020gyq}, based on the analogy of the locking problem in the network theory~\cite{net1,net2}, a natural conjecture has been proposed, i.e., a set of regions can be locked if it does not contain a triple of subsets that cross pairwise.
 It is easy to verify that for the case of $n=4$, there is no pairwise crossing triple in our scheme, so it is probably not too bad.
 However, when $n$ becomes larger, such pairwise crossing triples will inevitably appear in any locking scheme.
 For example, when $n=5$, our scheme requires the bit threads to lock ${A_{123}}$, ${A_{234}}$, and ${A_{345}}$ simultaneously, which obviously partially overlap in region ${A_{3}}$.

 This predicament can be viewed from two different perspectives.
 From one perspective, our current judgment on the problem of bit threads is based on the traditional definition of the properties of bit threads.
 One can imagine that, by a more delicate definition of the properties of bit threads, such as the thread density bound, the ultimate power of bit threads should be able to lock the subregion sets involving any number of regions under any conditions, as long as the constraints of flow fluxes are explicit and reasonable, so as to perfectly adapted to the concept of the PEE.
 In fact, the limitations of the ability of the current version of bit threads also generally arise in the problem of using the picture of bit threads to prove the higher entropy inequality~\cite{Headrick:2020gyq}, which also requires the bit threads to lock the more general region sets.
 Based on these reasons, we can think that the coincidence between the idea of PEE and the locking thread configuration is calling for a more delicate definition for bit threads.
-On the other hand, maybe we do not need to make the properties of bit threads more sophisticated, rather, we can take a step back, and simply further relax the density bound in a rude way.
-For example, we can require that the component flows actually only interact with each other on the involving RT surfaces, while in the bulk they do not affect each other.
-In other words, the different component flow lives on different ``sheet'', while these sheets are only ``glued'' on the involving RT surfaces and elementary regions.
-This kind of idea is proposed in~\cite{Headrick:2020gyq,Harper:2019lff}.